Where's the Poop, Robin?

 Well, then I went deeper.
 Seeing that I was completely rational and innocent during this incident as a 4-year-old, I had to ask the uncomfortable question: why on earth would I have felt guilt over something so benign in the first place?
 The answer was that I feared punishment.
 Why on earth would that be a punishable offense?
 It seemed that, though this was one of my earliest concrete memories, there was obviously more behind it that built up to that moment.
 Something in me already knew fear.
 Something in me already knew punishment.
 Something in me was already in survival mode.
 By age 4.

-I have 6-inch stack of notebooks filled with this inquiry into 30 years of guilt and shame, which is not suitable for public consumption.
+I have a 6-inch stack of notebooks filled with this inquiry into 30 years of guilt and shame, which is not suitable for public consumption.
 But I do want to testify to the power of inner-child work, compassionate inquiry, somatic experiencing, re-parenting, and trauma-informed therapy in healing clinical depression, anxiety, and even chronic illness.
 That big goofy smile I couldn’t conjure up from my memories?
 I can’t get it OFF my face now.
 Life.
 Is.
 Amazing.
 (It’s been almost 3 years.
 I’m not saying it’s quick or easy.)

 But I still have dissociation and pain.
 Where’s the poop, Robin?